Dawn Langley Simmons.

 So Dawn now had a husband and child but unlike Jan Morris, for instance, she never managed to rebuild her post-reassignment literary career, ending up in reduced circumstances in upstate New York, caring for John who by now was suffering schizophrenia, before returning to Charleston in the 1980s and dying there in 2000.

-After her reassignment, Dawn always maintained that she was born intersex, but predominantly female, and that it was an accident of fate that she was raised as a boy.
-To dispute that account is to risk appearing to side with a conservative element freaked out by any kind of gender instability.
-But as others have noted, her unreliable testimony makes it difficult even for communities which might otherwise be inclined to embrace her as a brave pioneer.
-What to make of Nigel Nicolson, Vita Sackville-West’s son, who went skinny-dipping with the young Gordon, or the gay men who later claimed to have slept with Gordon in Charleston?
-Surely they would have noticed an absence of male attributes.
+After her reassignment, Dawn always maintained that she had been born intersex, but predominantly female, and that it was an accident of fate that she was raised as a boy.
+To dispute that account is to risk association with some of the reactionary elements in identity politics.
+But as others have noted, her unreliable testimony poses a challenge even to communities that might otherwise be inclined to embrace her as a brave pioneer.

 The author suggests that Dawn’s compulsive boundary-breaching sprang not from bravery, rather from some kind of masochism.
 It’s a contentious thesis, but it’s hard not to agree with Ball’s conclusion: “To be a hermaphrodite requires no exertion, but to design the self is a hero’s tale.”